indraoct/go-concurrency/README.md

 # Go Concurrency Example: Download JKT48 Member Photos
  This repository demonstrates the use of concurrency in Go to download images of JKT48 members.
-The code is structured to efficiently download images from specified URLs concurrently, making use of goroutines and wait groups.
+The code is structured to efficiently download images from specified URLs concurrently, making use of goroutines and wait groups and chanel.

 ## Table of Contents
 - Overview